 This might as well be someone else's grave.

-Maybe it is, he thinks distantly, except it makes even less sense to rise from someone else's grave than from your own, so he decides to stop wondering and just get on with being whatever he is, zombie or not.
+Maybe it is, he thinks distantly, except it makes even less sense to rise from someone else's grave than from your own, so he decides to stop wondering and just get on with being whatever he is, zombie or not zombie.

-The world is pretty, he supposes, but it gets old, fast – at least twenty minutes pass before he sees anything other than trees and dirt and pale blue sky.
+He glances around.
+The world is pretty, he supposes, but the scenery gets old, and fast – at least twenty minutes pass before he sees anything other than trees and dirt and pale blue sky.
 And that's just a stupid squirrel.

 Bumfuck, Middle of Nowhere.
 Heck of a burial ground, he thinks acidly.
 There isn't even another grave for company - let alone another alive-but-previously-dead-person, for that matter.
 Someone must have really hated his guts.